Mike Espy: 2018

 On March 5, 2018, Republican Senator Thad Cochran announced he would resign as of April 1 for health reasons, triggering a special election.
 Espy announced his intention to run for the seat that same day, becoming the first declared candidate in the race.
 “It’s official.
 I’m running to be Mississippi’s next U.S. Senator.
-Too many people here can’t find a decent job, rural hospitals are closing, and the price for education is just too high,” Espy said in a tweet on Tuesday.
+Too many people here can’t find a decent job, rural hospitals are closing, and the price for education is just too high,” Espy said in a tweet that Tuesday.
 He called Cochran "a person I admire and respect, and who has done so much for Mississippi over his tenure."

 In 2018, CBS described Espy as a conservative Democrat.
 He has identified his positions as moderate, making a centrist pitch for his Senate campaign.
 The Clarion Ledger wrote that Espy sought to "play up his bipartisan credentials, like endorsing former Republican Gov. Haley Barbour.
 Steer the conversation away from anything controversial, even race, and back to health care."
 When asked by MSNBC's Chris Matthews to comment on President Trump's criticism of several African-American journalists, Espy "refused to bite", instead redirecting the interview to health care.

 A nonpartisan special election took place on November 6, 2018, the same day as the regularly scheduled U.S. Senate election for the seat held by Roger Wicker, who was running for reelection.
 Party affiliations were not printed on the ballot.
 After no candidate gained a simple majority of the vote, a runoff election between Espy and Republican Cindy Hyde-Smith was held on November 27.
 Espy lost the runoff with 46% of the vote.